Matteo-Lea/Analytical-Field-Formulations-for-Slotless-Machines/Iron_loss_Estimate/README.md

 Either of these two motors are loaded every time you run one of the other scripts (just look for the line where they are called in each script and you will see  which one is called).
-They do nothing more but loading the motor geometry and some useful motor parameters needed to solve the field problem; it's like the Parameters definition under Global Definitions in Comsol if you are familiar with it.
+They do nothing more but load the motor geometry and some practical motor parameters needed to solve the field problem; it's like the Parameters definition under Global Definitions in Comsol if you are familiar with it.
-If you feel confident enough for changing the parameters, do so, but make sure to understand what they mean first ;)
+If you feel confident enough to change the parameters, do so, but make sure to understand what they mean first ;)

 %--------------------------------------------------------------------------